 Section 3.
 AUTHORITY.
-Local governments have the authority to adopt regulations under Government Code Sections 65302, 65560, 65800, 65850 and 65900, et seq., to promote the public health, safety and general welfare of its residents.
-This ordinance is adopted pursuant to the requirements of the National Flood Insurance Act of 1968, Title 42 United States Code Section 4001, et seq. and Code of Federal Regulations, Title 44, Chapter I, Subchapter B, Part 59, as each may be amended, including all other regulations adopted pursuant thereto.
+Local governments have the authority to adopt regulations under Government Code Sections 65302, 65560, 65800 and 65850 to promote the public health, safety and general welfare of its residents.
+This ordinance is adopted pursuant to the requirements of the National Flood Insurance Program (NFIP), Title 42 United States Code Section 4001, et seq. and Code of

+Federal Regulations, Title 44, Chapter I, Subchapter B, Part 59, as each may be amended, including all regulations adopted pursuant thereto.
 Flood heights may be increased by man-made or natural causes.
 This ordinance does not imply that land outside the regulated areas or the uses and development permitted within such areas will be free from flooding or flood damages.